neos/form-yamlbuilder/README.md

 #Form Builder#

-This package implements a web-based IDE called **Form Builder**, which can be used to create and edit forms in conjunction with the **TYPO3.Form** package.
+This package implements a web-based IDE called **Form Builder**, which can be used to create and edit forms in conjunction with the **Neos.Form** package.

 What you are reading now is the entry point of the API documentation.
-For a general introduction and usage examples, we suggest the documentation included in the TYPO3.Form package.
+For a general introduction and usage examples, we suggest the documentation included in the Neos.Form package.

 *To see the documentation for the specific classes, use the **jump to** menu in the top-right corner of this screen.*